harman-kalair-mhra/project_strings/README.md

 ### Running the Server

-Type the instructions in the terminal below to Run the server
+Type the instructions in the terminal below to Run the server/dev environment

 ```
-node out/app-server.js
+npm run dev
 ```